verida/VIPs/VIPs/vip-6.md

 The storage node may identify it has been added to the list of endpoints.
 The storage node doesn't need to do anything as the other nodes will contact it to initialize replication.

 The storage node may identify a new replication node has been added.
-The storage node will request credentials from the new node (see below) and will create replication entries to `push` all the `context` databases to the new node.
+The storage node will request credentials from the new replication node (see below) and will create replication entries to `push` all the `context` databases to the new node.

 This will include pushing the database that maintains a list of all the `context` databases.

 Implementation notes:

 - Need to refactor the storage of databases in a context to have their own database so they can be syncronized via CouchDB replication
-- Need the client SDK to not start using the new node until it is fully syncronized (need to check `/status`)?
+- Need the client SDK to not start using the new node until it is fully syncronized (need to check `/status`?)

 ### Node has been removed